bensanmorris/practical_performance/README.md

 ## Windows

-Some performance related compiler and enhanced debugging options worth exploring - use with care as they simpligy reverse engineering (frame pointer and symbol options):
+Some performance related compiler and enhanced debugging options worth exploring - use with care as they simplify reverse engineering (frame pointer and symbol options):

 ```
 if(WIN32)